-Last month, the Institute of Customer Service released the latest UK Customer Satisfaction Index (CSI) a bi-annual measure of customer satisfaction across 13 sectors pivotal in driving the British economy.
-In a world where reputation can be made or broken with a single Twitter post, the index has become an important indicator not only of the quality of customer service, but also serves as a wider barometer for a brand’s overall standing in the eyes of consumers.
+Last month, the Institute of Customer Service released the latest UK Customer Satisfaction Index (CSI), a bi-annual measure of customer satisfaction across 13 sectors that are pivotal to driving the British economy.
+In a world where reputation can be made or broken with a single Twitter post, the index has become an important indicator not only of the quality of customer service but also serves as a wider barometer for a brand’s overall standing in the eyes of consumers.

 Looking at the headlines, July’s CSI isn’t easy reading for the telecommunications industry.
-Bottom of the pile when marked on criteria including speed of contact resolution, customer access to advisors and competence of brand representatives, telecoms falls way behind the top sectors of retail and tourism.
+At the bottom of the pile, when marked on criteria including speed of contact resolution, customer access to advisors and competence of brand representatives, telecoms falls way behind the top sectors of retail and tourism.
 In fact, this has been the story for a number of years, with telecoms consistently landing in the index’s lowest customer satisfaction spot.

 Thinking about the traditional operating environment for telecoms businesses can also provide clues.
-Sectors like travel and retail in particular have been forced to focus on optimising customer experience as a way of building loyalty in the face of increasingly fickle and spoilt for choice consumers.
+Sectors like travel and retail, in particular, have been forced to focus on optimizing customer experience as a way of building loyalty in the face of increasingly fickle and spoilt for choice consumers.
 Meanwhile, telecoms providers, with their lengthy contracts designed to tie customers in, have by comparison been let off the hook.
-They haven’t needed to worry as much about providing an excellent customer experience to build loyalty, when, by default, they have been ‘providers for life’.
+They haven’t worried as much about providing an excellent customer experience to build loyalty, when, by default, they have been ‘providers for life’.

 But things are changing.
-If you dig deeper into July’s results, you’ll see that the telecoms sector has improved its customer satisfaction scores over the previous two indexes.
-Although a little slower than competing sectors, telecoms brands are beginning to recognise that empowered customers today can – and will – demand more from their providers and that loyalty is no longer guaranteed.
+If you dig deeper into July’s results, you’ll see that the telecom sector has improved its customer satisfaction scores over the previous two indexes.
+Although a little slower than competing sectors, telecom brands are beginning to recognize that empowered customers today can – and will – demand more from their providers and that loyalty is no longer guaranteed.
 Consumers are more aware than ever of the plethora of options available, and will happily defect from a provider if they feel they will enjoy a better experience elsewhere.
-In response to this, disruptive businesses such as giffgaff and Tesco Mobile, both of whom appear in the top 35 organisations in the latest index, are already tapping into the trend of giving customers service on their own terms.
+In response to this, disruptive businesses such as giffgaff and Tesco Mobile, both of which appear in the top 35 organizations in the latest index, are already tapping into the trend of giving customers service on their own terms.

 With the telecommunications revolution just getting started, providers that act now have a fantastic opportunity to use customer experience to help them stand out from the crowd.
 To get head and shoulders above the competition, there are a few simple rules that telecoms brands need to follow if they are going to get customer experience right.